 Hibernate Search consists of an indexing component as well as an index search component.
-Both are backed by Apache Lucene.
+Both are backed by Apache Lucene by default, alternatively Elasticsearch can be used.

 Each time an entity is inserted, updated or removed in/from the database, Hibernate Search keeps track of this event (through the Hibernate event system) and schedules an index update.
 All these updates are handled without you having to interact with the Apache Lucene APIs directly (see Enabling Hibernate Search and automatic indexing).
 Instead, the interaction with the underlying Lucene indexes is handled via so called IndexManagers.